xugarteamundarain/xugarteamundarain.github.io/README.md

 ## Who are you?

-I'm  a game developer student especialized in programming.
+I am  a game developer student, I specialize in programming.

+## Where are you from?

+I am from Spain, Europe.
+But I am open to move anywhere in the world!

 Feel free to ask any question.